traviscross/mtr/README.md

 Building on MacOS should not require any special steps.

-BUILDING FOR WINDOWS
+USING MTR ON WINDOWS
 ===

-Building for Windows requires Windows Subsystem for Linux (WSL).
+Using mtr on Windows requires Windows Subsystem for Linux (WSL).
 To install WSL with Ubuntu distribution (Default), see [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).